kristofhracza/hacking-procedure/Reverse_engineering/re.md

 # UPX
-If a binary is packed with `upx` used this to unpack it:
+If a binary is packed with `upx` use this to unpack it:
 ```bash
 upx -d <binary>
 ```